Humans Subjects Research - Institutional Review Board (IRB)

 SJSU Researchers: Getting Started

 - View our IRB tutorials.
 These videos describe everything you need to know about the IRB process, including when IRB approval is needed, how long it takes to get approval for different kinds of research, and what kinds of forms are needed.
-Additional informational documents - including a submission checklist, FAQs, sample protocols, and discipline specific considerations - are available on our forms and documents page.
+Additional informational documents are available on our forms and documents page.

 Submitting Documents for IRB Review

 - When submitting a new protocol refer to the IRB checklist for a summary of required documents, and fill out the required forms.
 Be sure to access forms directly from our website for each new submission, as we may update them periodically.
 Note that some forms may not look complete if you preview them on your web-browser.
 Please be sure to download, view, and fill out forms on your computer rather than on your web-browser.

-- Await a screening email from the IRB coordinator confirming that your protocol was received and containing information about how it will be reviewed (7-10 business days).
+- Await a screening email from the Human Protections Analyst confirming that your protocol was received and containing information about how it will be reviewed (approximately 5 business days).

-- Once you have obtained IRB approval, follow the instructions below for reporting changes,
+- Once you have obtained IRB approval, follow the instructions below for reporting modifications

 SJSU Researchers with External Approval

-The Office of Research accepts approvals from outside IRBs with federal wide assurance (FWA).
+The Office of Research accepts approvals from outside IRBs.
 As an SJSU investigator, your name and role must be outlined in the IRB protocol of the reviewing institution.
-You may register your research with our office instead of submitting a protocol for review.
-The SJSU IRB Registration Form (pdf) contains more details about what documents need to be submitted along with the form.
+You may register your research with our office instead of submitting a protocol to SJSU for review.
+The External IRB Approval Registration Form (docx) contains more details about what documents need to be submitted along with the form.

-For complex collaborations, please contact us in advance to work out the most efficient process for getting approval from multiple institutions.
+For complex collaborations, please contact us in advance to work out the most efficient process for obtaining approval.